 - Quality of Life (new for 2017), Gian-Carl Casa, CEO The Alliance (Voice of Community Nonprofits)

-Kenya Rutland, principal of KJR Consulting, will again continue his facilitator role with us.
+Kenya Rutland, principal of KJR Consulting, continued his facilitator role with us.

 Project B.E.S.T.
 2016 back to top